What will replace Help to Buy?

 100% mortgages, offering loans without a deposit, are rare and carry higher risks for both the lender and borrower.
 Usually available only to borrowers with a guarantor, these mortgages often have higher interest rates compared to other products.

-Before considering a 100% mortgage, it's advisable for buyers to review their financial situation and explore all available options to find the most suitable and sustainable path to homeownership.
+Before considering a 100% mortgage, buyers should review their financial situation and explore all available options to find the most suitable and sustainable path to homeownership.

 Private sector alternatives to the Help to Buy scheme